jrcichra/pytorch-amd-kvm-guide/README.md

 # ROCM/Pytorch container
 + If you don't understand docker containers, don't worry.
 Think of them as `chroot`'ed environments.
 If you don't know `chroot`, think of it like you're downloading a directory structure from someone, and you can set `/` to the top directory they sent you.
 This is only one aspect of docker, but esentially what we're using it for here.
 You're downloading a precompiled environment with userspace ROCM/pytorch support baked in.
 Docker doesn't solve the kernel magic above, only userspace
 + Anyway, I built in a fix for the official rocm/pytorch container for gfx803 cards (I have an RX580).
-If you don't have a card in this family, you can try the base docker image instead of mine: replace `jrcichra/rocm-pytorch-gfx803` with `rocm/pytorch`
+If you don't have a card in this family, you can try the base docker image instead of mine: replace `jrcichra/rocm-pytorch-gfx803` with `rocm/pytorch`.
+If my container is borked and you need gfx803 support.
+Use the official container and, once launched, manually run the line specified in the `Dockerfile` here: https://github.com/jrcichra/rocm-pytorch-gfx803
 + `cd` to your machine learning project directory
 + run `sudo docker run -it -v $PWD:/projects --privileged --name pytorch --device=/dev/kfd --device=/dev/dri --group-add video jrcichra/rocm-pytorch-gfx803`
 + This will mount the current directory into `/projects`.
 You can navigate there and try your pytorch project.
 It 'should' have GPU acceleration.
 I checked this with: